Deirdre M. Smith

 Director of the Cumberland Legal Aid Clinic

-After graduating from the Law School, Professor Smith clerked for Chief Judge Gene Carter of the United States District Court for the District of Maine, and then joined the Portland law firm of Drummond Woodsum & MacMahon.
+A former law clerk for Chief Judge Gene Carter of the United States District Court for the District of Maine, Professor Smith practiced for several years with the Portland law firm of Drummond Woodsum & MacMahon.
 Through her varied civil litigation practice at the firm, Professor Smith represented educational institutions, businesses, municipalities and individuals in jury and bench trials, arbitrations, and mediations, as well as in appeals before the Maine Supreme Judicial Court and the United States Court of Appeals for the First Circuit.

-- An Uncertain Privilege: Implied Waiver and the Evisceration of the Psychotherapist-Patient Privilege in Federal Courts, 58 DePaul Law Review 79 (2008) [PDF] [SSRN]
+- An Uncertain Privilege: Implied Waiver and the Evisceration of the Psychotherapist-Patient Privilege in the Federal Courts, 58 DEPAUL L. REV. 79 (2008).
+[PDF] [SSRN]

 Who Says You're Disabled?
 The Role of Medical Evidence in the ADA Definition of Disability, 82 TUL.
 L. REV. 1 (2007).
 [PDF] [SSRN]

 The Paradox of Personality: Mental Illness, Employment Discrimination and the Americans with Disabilities Act, 17 GEO.
 MASON U. CIV.
 RTS.
 L.J.
 79 (2006).
 [SSRN]

 MAINE SCHOOL LAW (Harry Pringle & Amy Tchao, eds., 2001) (co-author of Chapter 6: “School Litigation and Liability”).

 Representing Deaf Clients: What Every Lawyer Should Know, 15 ME.
 B.J.
 128 (2000) (co-authored with Elizabeth Gallie, Esq.).